ljmzt/submit/README.md

 3. downgrade_recent: Once a customer downgrades his/her service, it's more likely to finally cancel the service.

-4. roll_avert: It's not clear from the documentation what this means.
+4. roll_advert: It's not clear from the documentation what this means.
+Maybe it means closing the advertisement?
 But it's clear that when this happens, the customer is more likely to churn.

 5. last_level_paid: Well, this just means free service is preferred.